Frequently Asked Questions

 What to Expect for:

 During intake you will be required to fill out paper work that is needed for the program.
 This is usually the first item in our registration process.
-Please ensure that you bring a state issued ID or drivers license and your social security card for verification if you have one.
+Please ensure that you have your state issued ID or drivers license and your social security card for verification if you have one.
 You can also bring any of these forms of IDs if you do not have a state issued ID, click here.
 We do not deny students if you do not have the required IDs.
-You will be filling out the following:
+You will be bring or fill out the following:

 - Enrollment Form